Helping Children Express Grief

 This child drew pictures of circles with a smaller scribble in the centre on multiple pages during every visit.
 The professional could not figure it out until one day the parents were shown the many pages of circles with dots in the middle.
 The parents knew right away what this was.

-The child was traumatised to the point of now being nonverbal, but could draw.
+The child was traumatized to the point of now being nonverbal, but could draw.
 The drawings were the eyes of the deceased child looking back at the friend who was now in counselling.
 The child could not stop seeing the friend’s eyes.

 That is what can happen to anyone.
 It is important for the trauma to be expressed somehow and to seek professional help if needed.